 2. Enhances Retention and Memory

 The psychology of “rewards” in gamification can strengthen memory and retention.
-Feedback loops (e.g., immediate feedback on quizzes) help solidify learning by providing feedback reinforcing concepts with explanations.
+Feedback loops (e.g., immediate feedback on quizzes) help solidify learning by reinforcing concepts with explanations.
 With Peterson’s Test Prep, you’ll find explanations for answers to provide high retention of learning material.

 3. Encourages Active Participation and Collaboration